 We set out to prove that environmental sensor networks could be built using modern internet standards rather than temporary home-made solutions which become incompatible in the future.
-Our use of the latest internet protocols: IPv6 (as 6LoWPAN), CoAP (rather than HTTP), standard radio frequencies (868 MHZ), low power radio protocols etc really could build reliable sensor networks.
+Our use of the latest internet protocols: IPv6 (as 6LoWPAN), CoAP (rather than HTTP), standard radio frequencies (868 MHz), low power radio protocols etc really could build reliable sensor networks.
 The significance is that future sensing systems could be linked together and expanded much more easily than before.

 These technologies could lead to having many types of sensors made by different people – all sharing the same low power network.
 Study areas of many tens of square kilometers with several research groups could work separately while benefiting from the low power network.
 CoAP also helps to unify sensor systems with the web so URLs can be used rather than custom addresses.

 We look forward to building larger earth science sensing systems in the future!

 This temperature plot for the lochan node shows that the snow – which was covering the solar panel has melted.
 This allowed the battery to charge again.
 The snow acts as an insulation layer to the Peli box – which is why the temperatures show little daily change before.

 This plot of the Starte-of-Charge data for the lochan node shows that now the snow has melted off the solar panel it has begun to recharge.
 There was a slight error in the zero level as the node worked for part of that period.

 This data shows that Sebastian Bader’s smart-charger has worked well and the lithium ion battery has performed as expected throughout the winter.

 Temperature data from all nodes up to feb 26th 2018

 Lochan node had dissapeared from the network once its battery had reached 0% charge.

 Temperature data for winter 2018 showing lochan node’s stored data once it reconnected.
 It is clearly still under snow as there are no daily temperature swings